Teams, tales and tips – a guide to the local game

 The best pubs and bars for football fans

 Many of the bars on the Reeperbahn and around St Pauli naturally double up as pre- and post-match spots for games at the Millerntor.
-Although in the same location, the Café Miller and Kleine Pause are less partisan.
-At Hamburger Berg 7, stand-out Rosi’s has hardly changed since the Star-Club days.
-There’s table football, too.
+Although in the same location, the Café Miller (‘Breakfast café and football bar’) and Kleine Pause (‘From a flower shop to a snack bar’) are less partisan.
+Both have TVs, KP has a terrace.

 In another little bar hub the other side of the Reeperbahn, on and around Hans Albers Platz, the London Pub and Molly Malone’s both attract expat football fans, although for authenticity, nearby Zum Silbersack (‘since 1949’) is beyond compare.
 Displaying photos of the pub team that played St Pauli, it provides the classic Reeperbahn night, bottles of Astra sliding along the railed-off bar counter as the jukebox blasts out vinyl celebrations of Hamburg-Altona.